ddovod/jet-live/README.md

 - Reloading of functions
 - Transfering of static variables
 - Tracking of dependencies
+- Working with code from this executable and loaded shared libraries

 Will be ready soon (in the importance order):
 - macos implementation
-- Reloading of code from the shared libraries
 - Ability to add new compilations units on the fly (see "How it works")
 - Unit tests